 Though men develop heart disease sooner than women, we are catching up.
 In fact, the number of women suffering from heart disease nearly matches the number of men that experience the same condition.
 According the CDC, one person dies every thirty-six seconds from heart disease somewhere in the United States, which is a frightening possibility that could be in many of our futures.
-For this purpose, it is important to take some precautionary efforts to avoid becoming another statistic with these six tips for a healthier heart.
+For this purpose, it is important to take some precautionary efforts to avoid becoming another statistic with these six tips for how to keep your heart healthy.

 The first change that you may to make is adding more nuts to your diet.
 Basically, most nuts like almonds, pecans, walnuts, macadamia nuts, cashews to peanuts that are actually considered a legume can serve this purpose.
 The reason is how they can lower levels of bad (LDL) cholesterol and deal with plaque that builds up in your arteries also from their vitamin E.

-As true as that is about the value of nuts for a healthier heart, you need to be careful of what they are roasted with.
+As true as that is about the value of nuts for how to keep your heart healthy, you need to be careful of what they are roasted with.
 Avoid the varieties with too much sugar, salt or chocolate coatings that can lessen the heart healthy benefits.
 Look for the dry-roasted or the varieties that aren’t cooked in oil to do your body the most good.

 Turning to raw garlic has been studied to help with cardiovascular disease, diabetes and lowering blood pressure.
 Besides, eating it raw may give you bad breath, but it is also a natural antibiotic that the body doesn’t develop a resistance too in the same manner as antibiotics.
 Furthermore, it will make a difference for lower blood pressure readings based on my own experience.